S/4HANA Extensibility: Use Case Overview

 - Build UI applications with offline support.

-- Deploy to your HCP account (or to SAPUI5 ABAP repository = I6)
+- Deploy to your SAP Cloud Platform account (or to SAPUI5 ABAP repository = I6)

 - Benefit from open standards and from a partner ecosystem that contribute value to existing solutions and services